University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 The employee may keep any compensation they receive for serving as a member of a jury.

 If an employee is appearing in court or at a hearing in a WSU official capacity, the employee is not on leave from the University.
-The activity is considered to be part of the employee’s regular assignment.
-The employee is reimbursed for any incurred expenses in accordance with University procedures.
+The activity is considered part of the employee’s regular assignment.
+The employee is reimbursed for any incurred expenses in accordance with University policies.

-Voluntary expert testimony by faculty members is governed by University policies regarding compensated outside service and extended professional activities for faculty (see BPPM 60.44 and the Faculty Manual.
+Voluntary expert testimony by faculty members is governed by University policies regarding compensated outside service and extended professional activities for faculty (see UPPM 60.44 and the Faculty Manual).

-Full-time overtime-eligible AP employees receive time and one-half regular pay for all hours worked in excess of forty hours per week.
+Full-time overtime-eligible AP employees receive time and one-half regular pay for all hours worked in excess of 40 hours per week.

-Overtime eligible AP employees receive cash payments for overtime for hours worked in excess of 40 hours in one work week.
-However, at the employee’s request, an employing official may approve compensatory time off in lieu of cash.
+Overtime eligible AP employees receive cash payment for overtime hours worked in excess of 40 hours in one work week.
+However, at the employee’s request, an employing official may approve compensatory time off in lieu of cash payment.
+All compensatory time remaining at the end of each biennium must be paid to the employee as a cash payment.

-All paid holidays during an overtime-eligible AP employee’s regular work schedule are considered to be hours worked for purposes of determining overtime.
+All paid holidays during an overtime-eligible AP employee’s regular work schedule are considered hours worked for purposes of determining overtime.

-Leave with pay taken during the employee’s regular work schedule is not considered to be hours worked for purposes of determining overtime.
+Leave with pay taken during the employee’s regular work schedule is not considered hours worked for purposes of determining overtime.

 The employee must submit medical certification or verification to HRS for the period of disability.

-For advisory guidelines and more detailed information about disability leave, including disability leave due to pregnancy and/or childbirth, contact HRS; telephone 509-335-4521, or see HRS website.
+For advisory guidelines and more detailed information about disability leave, including disability leave due to pregnancy and/or childbirth, contact HRS.

-Disability leave related to pregnancy, childbirth, and/or family medical leave may be a combination of sick leave, annual leave, personal holiday, compensatory time, and leave without pay.
+Disability leave related to pregnancy or childbirth may be a combination of sick leave, annual leave, personal holiday, compensatory time, and leave without pay.
 The employee chooses the combination and use of paid and unpaid leave during such disability leave.

-Disability leave not related to pregnancy, childbirth, or covered by FMLA may be a combination of sick leave, annual leave, personal holiday, compensatory time, and leave without pay.
-However, the employee may not move in and out of paid status during such disability leave.
+Disability leave not related to pregnancy, childbirth, or covered by FML may be a combination of sick leave, annual leave, personal holiday, compensatory time, and leave without pay.
+The employee may not, however, move in and out of paid status during such disability leave unless to maintain benefit eligibility, as identified below.
 Usually, the employee uses paid leave until such leave is exhausted and then uses unpaid leave for the remainder of the disability leave period.

-Faculty and AP employees may use emergency leave for a death in the family or of a household member/partner or other comparable emergency.
+Faculty and AP employees may use up to five days of emergency leave for bereavement for a death or other comparable emergency in the family or of a household member/partner.
+Comparable emergency is defined as severe or life-threatening illness or injury which may result in death.

 Refer to the Faculty Manual and the Administrative Professional Handbook for definitions of family members and household members/partners.

-Deans or principal administrative officers may grant emergency leave not to exceed five days.
+Deans or principal administrative officers grant emergency leave up to the allowed five days.

-The Provost or the Provost’s designee may extend leave up to ten days for faculty employees.
+The Provost or the Provost’s designee may extend emergency leave up to five additional days for faculty employees.
 See the Faculty Manual regarding procedures for requesting extended emergency leave.

-The employee’s administrative officer and the Director of HRS may extend leave up to ten days for AP employees.
+The employee’s administrative officer and the Director of HRS may extend emergency leave by up to five additional days for AP employees.
 See the Administrative Professional Handbook regarding procedures for requesting extended emergency leave.

 Leave with pay for purposes of official duties or services on behalf of the University may be authorized for faculty employees by the dean or principal administrative officer.
 For deans and principal administrative officers, leave may be authorized by the Provost.
-(Faculty Manual)
+(See the Faculty Manual.)

 Faculty members are eligible for retraining leave provided they expect to serve WSU for at least five years following the leave and before retirement.